 - The digestive system

-- What is bowel cancer
+- What is bowel cancer?

-- How common is it
+- How common is bowel cancer?

-- What causes bowel cancer
+- Can bowel cancer run in families?

 - Information reviewed by

 The bowel is part of the digestive system, which is also called the gastrointestinal (GI) or digestive tract.
 The digestive system starts at the mouth and ends at the anus.
 It helps the body break down food and turn it into energy.
 It also gets rid of the parts of food the body does not use.
 This solid waste matter is called faeces (also known as stools when it leaves the body through the anus).
 The bowel is made up of the small bowel and the large bowel.